 3. An initial home visit will be scheduled at your family’s convenience to discuss any further questions that you may have and to help you get started on the process.

 Caldwell County DSS is now offering the TIPS-MAPP curriculum, which stands for Trauma Informed Partnering for Safety – Model Approach to Partnerships in Parenting.
 The TIPS-MAPP focuses the necessary skills to prepare families to become a foster family.
 The classes are a requirement to become a foster/adoptive parent and are being offered free of charge.
 Each class will be held at the Caldwell County Department of Social Services (Health and Human Services Building) in Lenoir.
 There are 30 hours of training involved in each series of foster parent (TIPS-MAPP) classes.
 NEXT MAPP CLASS will be held beginning April 24, 2017 from 5:30pm-8:30pm at the Caldwell County Department of Social Services.
 The seven week class does require a completed application as well as prescreening.
 Please contact Valerie Ackerman at 828-426-8281 for more information.

-What are some of the requirements to become a foster parent?
+What are some of the requirements to become a foster parent

 The foster family must be willing to conduct Shared Parenting meetings with the child’s birth parents and/or other relatives.
 Foster Parent and State Trainer Donna Foster defines shared parenting in the context of foster care and explains how this practice benefits children and facilitates family reunification.
 Click on the link below to watch her video.
 Donna Foster describes how to overcome some of the common barriers foster parents experience when trying to engage in shared parenting with birth parents.